emilh7279/german-sentiment-feedback-analysis/README.md

 --------

 ### File sentiment_feedback_textblob.py
-This script includes, in addition to the satz_bewertung(satz) function, functions for reading a larger dataset in CSV format and saving the determined sentiments in a CSV file.
+This script includes, in addition to the analyze_sentence_sentiment(sentence) function, functions for reading a larger dataset in CSV format and saving the determined sentiments in a CSV file.

 #### Function: lade_saetze(dateiname)